A cavity array microscope for parallel single-atom interfacing: Methods

 \subsection{Data statistics and analysis}

 In Fig.~\ref{fig:schematic}, the fluorescence image is an average over ${\approx}1500$ images.
 In Fig.~\ref{fig:imaging}, histograms are aggregated over ${\approx}2000$ shots.
 When calculating the discrimination fidelity we apply thresholding and Gaussian smoothing techniques~\cite{bergschneider2018spinresolved} to reduce camera noise (Ext.
 Data Fig.~\ref{efig:processed}); such methods are common in atom array experiments working with low signal counts~\cite{scholl2023erasure,ma2023highfidelity,su2025fast}.
+Finesse and degeneracy metrics reported in Figs.~\ref{fig:cooperativity} and~\ref{fig:nextgen} are averaged over a few dozen measurements for each cavity.

 Correlations in Figs.~\ref{fig:schematic},~\ref{fig:imaging}, and~\ref{fig:fiberarray} are all Pearson correlation coefficients, defined as

 where $X$ and $Y$ are respective datasets of imaging counts, $\textrm{cov}$ is their covariance, and $\sigma_x$ and $\sigma_y$ are their individual standard deviations.